y-petrov/autotrace/README.md

 1 warning
 user@host:~/git/autotrace/src/test/resources>
 ```
-Autotster printed one warning - it's OK, the empty blocks `{ }`, both method and class init, are not augmented with entry/exit logging.
+Autotracer printed one warning - it's OK, the empty blocks `{ }`, both method and class init, are not augmented with entry/exit logging.

 Let's run it:
 ```console